Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model

-Recently, some theoretical~\cite{banacloche_minimum_energy, deffner2021energetic,kiely2022classical, aifer2022quantum} and experimental~\cite{ikonen2017energy, cimini2020experimental,stevens2022energetics} studies have put the effort in understanding the resources needed to perform a quantum logical operation by means of an external drive~\cite{Kohler2005driven}.
-It is known that the entanglement between a driving system, like a laser or an electrical conduction line, and an information-storing logical system, a register of qubits, leads to a fidelity loss when tracing out the drive's Degrees Of Freedom (\textsc{dof}).
+Recently, some theoretical~\cite{banacloche_minimum_energy, deffner2021energetic,kiely2022classical, aifer2022quantum, ikonen2017energy} and experimental~\cite{cimini2020experimental,stevens2022energetics} studies have put the effort in understanding the resources needed to perform a quantum logical operation by means of an external drive~\cite{Kohler2005driven}.
+It is known that the entanglement between a driving system, like a laser or an electrical transmission line, and an information-storing logical system, a register of qubits, leads to a fidelity loss when tracing out the drive's Degrees Of Freedom (\textsc{dof}).
 Previous works have quantified qubit-drive entanglement under a Jaynes-Cummings interaction~\cite{van_enk_classical_2001}, as well as the fidelity loss that it entails~\cite{banacloche_laser_fields}.
-Others have studied the error arising from the qubit-qubit entanglement~\cite{banacloche_minimum_energy}, and have investigated whether efficient driving protocols exist~\cite{gea2008quantum}.
-Moreover, Ozawa proved that conservation laws also imply fidelity losses~\cite{ozawa_conservative_2002}.
-These results impose some minimal energy requirements for quantum computation, for example in \cite{banacloche_minimum_energy,banacloche_laser_fields,gea2008quantum}, it has been determined that the computation error scales as $1/\navg$, with $\navg$ being the initial average number of photons (or even phonons) in the drive.
+Others have studied the error arising in two-qubit gates~\cite{banacloche_minimum_energy}, and have investigated whether efficient driving protocols exist~\cite{gea2008quantum}.
+Moreover, M.~Ozawa proved that conservation laws also imply fidelity losses~\cite{ozawa_conservative_2002}, which has subsequently been investigated for general unitaries and CPTP maps~\cite{tajima2018uncertainty, PhysRevResearch.2.043374, tajima2021universal, tajima2022universal}.
+These results impose some minimal energy requirements for quantum computation; for example in \cite{banacloche_minimum_energy,banacloche_laser_fields,gea2008quantum}, it has been determined that the computation error scales as $1/\navg$, with $\navg$ being the initial average number of photons (or even phonons) in the drive.
 This scaling is important as it can have consequences to energy-efficient computation~\cite{gea2003comparison, moutinho2022quantum, pratapsi2022classical}.

-In this paper, we first introduce the concept of \textit{eigenfidelity} as the spectral radius of the density matrix of a logical quantum system.
-The eigenfidelity is particularly useful as it provides an upper bound on the fidelity between a given logical quantum state and a desired one, without the need to compare the (real) output of the computation with the (theoretical) outcome of a target unitary process.
-We then provide rigorous analytical upper and lower bounds of the eigenfidelity itself, so as to determine non-trivial quantities with an operational meaning (thus, experimentally accessible) and able to generalize already-known results in the literature.